eminvergil/eminvergil/README.md

 I'm Emin Vergil, An enthusiastic software developer with more than 2 years of experience in the field.
 During the last two years, from front-end to back-end I have experience of developing a lot of applications using modern JavaScript frameworks and libraries.As a developer who thrives in agile teams, I have worked successfully with product owners, developers, and designers to achieve successful implementations.

- - 🧑‍💻Technologies: React, Redux, Gatsby, Tailwind, HTML/CSS, Hooks, Next.js
+ - 🧑‍💻Technologies: React, Redux, Gatsby, Tailwind, HTML/CSS, Hooks, Next.js, .Net Core
  - 🎬Database: Firebase, MongoDB, PostgreSQL, MSSQL, Redis
  - 🍁Learning: React Native, Kubernetes
  - 🤠Pronouns: He/Him